DefaultUser/PyTIBot/README.md

 in any message.
 There are two kinds of trigger commands:

 Trigger commands that run a python command:<br/>
-example: youtube url -> bot returns the title of the video *ATTENTION* This trigger needs a google API key from https://code.google.com/apis/console
+example: youtube url -> bot returns the title of the video<br/>
+*ATTENTION* This trigger needs a google API key from https://code.google.com/apis/console
 ```
 [Triggers]